|Canadian Intelligence Corps (C Int C), History & Insignia

 Stephenson participated in re-establishing a working relationship between the British SIS and American Federal Bureau of Investigation (FBI), and established the British Security Co-ordination (BSC) HQ in New York as a base to conduct secret warfare operations from.
 The BSC eventually included the SOE, SIS, Security Executive, MI-5, and an extensive intelligence-communications web.
 Bermuda Station was established as a satellite base for various BSC communication-interception activities.

-Gen. William J. Donovan, a Congressional Medal of Honor winner and the wartime chief of the OSS is shown presenting the American Medal for Merit to Canadian-born Sir William S. Stephenson, who was the director of British Security Coordination in the Western hemisphere from 1940-45.
-Looking on during the ceremony in Sir Williams' suite at the Dorset Hotel are (left to right) Col. Edward G. Buxton, assistant director of OSS; Robert Sherwood, noted playwright, and Lady Stephenson.
+Major-General William J. Donovan,wartime chief of the OSS presenting the American Medal for Merit to Sir William S. Stephenson, Director of British Security Coordination in the Western hemisphere from 1940-45.
+Looking on during the ceremony in Sir Williams' suite at the Dorset Hotel are (left to right) Col. Edward G. Buxton, assistant director of OSS; Robert Sherwood, noted playwright, and Lady Mary F. Stephenson.

 British Security Co-ordination (1940-1945)